aip-dev/google.aip.dev/aip/cloud/new.md

 method name.
 For example, `GetBillingPolicy` for a Billing policy.
 The descriptions below omit the specific policy type for brevity.

-#### Dedicated Policies
+### Dedicated Policies

-If a resource can only have one of your policy type bound to it, and there does not need to be a separation of authorization privilege between the resource and the policy, then you **may** use a dedicated policy.
+If a resource can only have one of policy type bound to it, and there does not need to be a separation of authorization privilege between the resource and the policy, then services **may** use a dedicated policy.

 Dedicated polices are the simpler of the two to implement, with a smaller API scope.
 The authorization policy applied to the resource applies to the policy